The Evolution of Platelet Rich Fibrin

 Two reported drawbacks of PRP have since been reported in the literature.
 First, centrifugation times were deemed long (>30 minutes) and not practical for a variety of surgical procedures that may routinely be performed in many clinical practices.
 Furthermore, despite improving wound healing, it has since been revealed that clotting in general, is a necessary component of normal physiological wound healing.
 This limitation prevented optimal wound healing and led to the development of platelet rich fibrin.

 Figure: PRP was introduced with an ability to concentrate platelets within the buffy coat.
-This was effective because PRP utilized anti-coagulants whereby the majority of cells was found within the buffy coat.
+This was effective because PRP utilized anti-coagulants whereby the majority of cells were found within the buffy coat.

 Leukocyte and Platelet Rich Fibrin: L-PRF (2000-2010)